Distracted Driving Accident Lawyer: Find One (Apr 2025)

 Investigating Your Accident

 Texting and driving accident law firms have extensive experience investigating distracted driving cases.
 Your lawyer can gather evidence showing the other driver’s negligence.
-For instance, they may be able to recover cell phone records that prove the other driver was texting at the time of the crash.
+These are some of the most common types of evidence in distracted driving cases:

 Calculating Your Damages